PDIS/transcript/2022-02-23-Lecture-at-the-Innovation-Governance-Expert-Program,-the-Graduate-School-of-Public-Policy,-the-University-of-Tokyo.md

 ### Audience Member:

-One possible way to regulate innovation is to involve the businesses that want to introduce new technologies and business models, and therefore the most knowledgeable about them in the rule-making process, and let them collaborate with other stakeholders, including the government, to formulate the rules.
-How can businesses play a leading role in this rulemaking process?
-What specific actions do you think businesses should take in order to speed up the rulemaking process?
+I am a lawyer.
+Thank you for this opportunity.
+The one possible solution is to involve companies seeking to provide innovative technologies and services which know about those technologies more than anybody else, to be involved in the rulemaking process in collaboration with other stakeholders, including the government.

+How can companies play a leading role in this rulemaking process?
+What do you think companies should do specifically, in order to speed up that rulemaking process?
+Thank you very much.
+Those are the questions.

 ### Audrey Tang: